 Workers’ compensation insurance that can help you provide supplementary income to employees who get sick or injured while on the job.
-Learn about other ways to reduce liability risk in your business.

 If an employee experiences an on-the-job injury, he or she may have to take time off work to recover.
 The employee’s absence can cause a loss to operations.
 It may also cause a loss to the employee themselves because they cannot work and make money.

 Use workers’ compensation insurance to help compensate an employee who takes extended leave.
 You often have to provide workers’ compensation regardless of whether the injury was the fault of the company.
 Employees can often use this income to help remain solvent while recovering.
 They might also use it to help cover extra medical bills, therapy, or any other treatment they might need.